witoldkogut/traffic-analysis-zone-generator/README.md

 ## Caveats

 - **OSM completeness.** Outputs only reflect what is mapped in OSM at run time.
-  In Poland this is generally good for trunk and primary roads and PKP PLK railway lines, less so for small streams and farm tracks.
+  This is generally good for trunk and primary roads and railway lines, less so for small streams and farm tracks.
 - **Coastal / boundary AOIs.** The dead-end pruner needs barriers to terminate on either the AOI rectangle or a junction; barriers that fade out inside the